 -Panel Discussion Video with Matt Fulton-

-In this video, Polco’s Matt Fulton speaks with local government leaders St. Germain, along with Dylan Feik and Stephen O’Brien.
-They discuss how the pandemic motivates them to focus on creative online engagement strategies, ultimately helping them to connect more continuously with more residents.
+In this video, Polco’s Matt Fulton speaks with local government leaders Kespradit, along with Emily Kilroy and Ashley Traynum-Carson about how the pandemic motivated them to change their engagement strategies to better engage residents in today’s socially-distanced world.

-With the pandemic, all three local government leaders have had to pivot quickly to online engagement.
-All three have found success with this type of engagement.
+With the pandemic, all three local government leaders have had to quickly adapt the ways they reach out to residents.

 “We would have made all these changes eventually,” said Traynum-Carson, Communications and Public Engagement Specialist for the City of Asheville, North Carolina.
 “But with COVID, we just had to go for it quickly.
 It’s really helped us to engage our community.”

 With COVID-19, Asheville made it easier for residents to send public input via text messages and phone calls.
 As one example, Asheville has a controversial Confederate monument.
 On the monument, there is a banner that asks people to text a public comment about the monument.
 This ability to communicate with the government via texting and phone calls has significantly increased engagement in Asheville.